KateWilkinson/storefront/README.md

 * Unit tests in ```./test/CartController.spec.js``` & ```./test/StoreController.spec.js```
 * Feature tests in ```./test/e2e/storeFrontFeature.js```

+The discount codes that can be used are 'DISCOUNT5' which discounts £5 from any order, 'DISCOUNT10' which discounts £10 from an order over £50, and 'DISCOUNT15' which discounts £15 from an order over £75 which includes at least one footwear item.

 ## User stories & Implementation

 ### User stories